 Claimants may feel pressured to give Gary information that they do not have.
 Gary might ask the same question several times, or he might press a claimant for an answer.
 If a claimant does not know the answer, they might estimate or guess.
 Often this happens when Gary asks questions about time or quantities: When?
 For how long?
 How often?
 How many?

 Claimants run a risk when they estimate or guess.
 Their estimate or guess may be wrong.
-And if they give a different estimate on two occasions, it may seem to Gary that they are changing their story.
-But they also run a risk by not answering.
-If the claimant simply insists that they do not know the answer.
+And if they give a different estimate later, it may seem to Gary that they are changing their story.
+But they also run a risk if they simply insist that they do not know the answer.
 Gary might feel strongly that an answer to the question is important.
 He may find that they are being evasive.

-Some claimants have avoided this problem by making very clear to Gary that they do not know the answer, that the information that they are providing is only a guess or an estimate, and that they themselves are not confident that their estimate or guess is accurate.
+Some claimants have avoided this problem by making very clear to Gary that they do not know the answer.
+They explain that the information they are giving is only a guess or an estimate.
+They make clear that they are not confident that their estimate or guess is accurate.

-Mustafa never had a very precise idea of how often he would attend meetings.
+Mustafa never had a very precise idea of how often he went to meetings of his political party.
 He gave one estimate to the officer and a different estimate to Gary.
 Mustafa could have explained that his answers were only rough guesses.
 Then Gary might have been less suspicious.

-Before suggesting that the demonstration “would have happened at the end of April,” Jean-René might have explained that he was sure that it had happened in the spring but that he could not remember the month with any degree of certainty.
-If Gary had insisted, he could have explained that, if he had to guess, it might have happened sometime around the end of April.
+Jean-René guessed that the demonstration “would have happened at the end of April.”
+Before he said that, he could have explained that he remembered that it took place in the spring, but he did not remember the month.
+Gary might have insisted that he be more precise.
+Then Jean-René could have said that, if he had to guess, it might have been around the end of April.